The Types of Brain Injuries Caused By Automobile Accidents

 Automobile accidents cause approximately 17 percent of annual traumatic brain injuries in the United States.
 Falls account for more than thirty-five percent of all traumatic brain injuries.
 Traumatic brain injuries cause thirty percent of all accident-related deaths in the United States.
 Automobile accidents cause more than fourteen percent of this total.

 For individuals ranging in age from five to twenty-four, traumatic brain injuries caused by motor vehicle collisions are the greatest cause of death.
 For individuals ranging in age from fifteen to twenty-four, non-deadly traumatic brain injuries are the primary source of hospitalization.
-The traumatic brain injury attorneys at Arash Law have experience representing clients who have suffered serious brain injuries.
+The traumatic brain injury attorneys at Arash Law managed by Arash Khorsandi, Esq. have experience representing clients who have suffered serious brain injuries.

-With decades of experience and over $200 million recovered for their clients, the attorneys at Arash Law have every resource they need to handle all aspects of your personal injury case.
-Arash Law serves clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, Sherman Oaks, and throughout California.
-We have collected over $200 million dollars for clients throughout the state of California.
+With decades of experience and over $500 million recovered for their clients, the attorneys at our award winning injury law firm have every resource they need to handle all aspects of your personal injury case.
+We serve clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, Sherman Oaks, and throughout California.
+We have collected over $500 million dollars for clients throughout the state of California.

 Approximately 2.5 million citizens of the United States suffer traumatic brain injuries annually.
 From 2006 to 2014, hospitalizations related to traumatic brain injuries increased approximately fifty percent.
 Also, department visits and fatalities caused by traumatic brain injuries increased during this time.